-Two non-overlapping 10% subsamples of discharges were drawn from the NIS file for several data analysis purposes.
-One reason for creating the subsamples was to reduce processing costs for selected studies that will not require the entire NIS.
-Another reason is that the two subsamples may be used to validate models and obtain unbiased estimates of standard errors.
+Prior to the 2005 NIS, two non-overlapping 10% subsamples of NIS discharges were provided for analytic purposes.
+One use of 10% subsamples would be to validate models and obtain unbiased estimates of standard errors.
 The subsamples were selected by drawing every tenth discharge, starting with two different, randomly-selected starting points.
 Having a different starting point for each of the two subsamples guaranteed that the resulting subsamples would not overlap.
+Beginning with the 2005 NIS, 10% subsamples are no longer provided on the NIS CD-ROMs.
+However, users may still draw their own subsamples, if desired.